realbakari/website/content/recommendations.md

 Energy Consultant at Peak Services

 > Bakari is one of the most geniun, thoughtful and hard working person i know.
 Always trying to find alternative approaches to do things better and always promoting people with outstanding talents.

+**Ronish solapurwala**

+Student at Griffith University

+> Bakari is an amazing person to work with.
+He is very solution oriented with exceptional problem solving skills.
+He’s always ready to take up new challenges and to prove his determination.